kartoza/sawps-cartography/README.md

 ## General Notes

-The database dump for the project is in a syncthing folder.
+The latest database dump for the project is in a syncthing folder.